Azov–Syvash National Nature Park: Flora and fauna

 The Syvash sector has a dry-steppe environment, with poor soils, and brackish vegetation.
 The islands in the bay have remained relatively isolated and exhibit more representative southern steppe habitats.
 Reed beds line portions of the Syvash sector.
 The Azov site is an important resting spot for migratory birds.
 The Central Syvash portion of the park is a Ramsar wetland of international importance.
 The site is also part of an Important Bird and Biodiversity Area (IBA) listed by Birdlife International.

-Florɑ
+Flora

 In such climatic and soil conditions on Syvashy relatively poor desert steppe and saline vegetation with the corresponding steppe fauna is formed.
 More favorable environmental conditions on the island.
 Biryuchy, where the real southern steppes are widespread, and along the Utlyutsky estuary – reed thickets.

 On the protected islands of Central Syvash – Churyuk and Kuyuk-Tuk – which were less affected by anthropogenic impact, true steppe phytocenoses have been preserved.